PramodSaripalli/zerve-success-predictor/README.md

 **3. Optimize for feature breadth, not depth**

 Power Users use 20 unique event types in week one versus 1 for Visitors.
-Introducing users to multiple features early — not just one workflow — is what drives Power User growth.
+Introducing users to multiple features early, not just one workflow, is what drives Power User growth.

 **4. Don't remove the onboarding form**